alexxnieto/cse15l-lab-reports/labreport4.md

 `< ENTER >`.

 With the keys, `cd`,` < SPACE >`, `lab7`, I was able to access the lab7 file and also access the `ListExamplesTests` file I needed to run.
-`< up >`, `< up >`, `< up >`, `< ENTER >` was pressed because the ` javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` command was 3 up in the search history, so I used the up arrow to access it.
+`< up >`, `< up >`, `< up >`, `< ENTER >` was pressed because the `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` command was 3 up in the command history, so I used the up arrow to access it.
 Then, the `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests` was accessed in the same way by using the up keys and the hitting enter.
 These keys will then run the tests and see that they failed.

 Step 4: Edit the code file to fix the failing test